aeternity/protocol/channels/ON-CHAIN.md

 channel state.
-We have no way of proving that this state is actually the last one so any progress on chain can always be invalidated by providing an off-chain channel state, authenticated by both participants, with a higher round number than the round number that the to be disputed `channel_force_progress_tx` transaction used.
+We have no way of proving that this state is actually the last one so any progress on chain can always be invalidated by providing an off-chain channel state, authenticated by both participants, with a higher round number than the round number that the to-be-disputed `channel_force_progress_tx` transaction used.

 If the channel is in the closing state, issuing a `channel_force_progress_tx`